polyfy/polylith/readme.md

 ```

 Note:
-- We didn't add "development/src".
+- We didn't add the path "development/src".
 - The src paths and the test paths are configured at different levels, `:paths` and `extra-paths`.
 - All paths begin with "../../".